-In Key Stage 1 and 2 Children have history and geography lessons on alternate weeks.
+In Key Stage 1 and 2, children have history and geography lessons every half term.

 Our Geography Journey

-We have been looking at the location on the Arctic and the contrast between where we live and what is in the Arctic, like the animals who live there.
+We have been looking at the location of the Arctic and the contrast between where we live and what is in the Arctic, like the animals who live there.